ArushJain-697/Pydoku/README.md

 ## How to Run the Game

-Install tabulate: pip install tabulate
+- Install tabulate: pip install tabulate
-Run the file in your terminal: python Pydoku.py (make sure all the files are present where you need to
+- Run the file in your terminal: python Pydoku.py
+- Make sure all the files are present where you are running the file